This Space Available – Demo Ad Only – 1200 px x 300 px, Learn more here

-And how could I forget Jeff, with the Transcriptors Saturn Turntable fitted with the Vestigial arm and Supex Cart feeding Quad electronics and driving a double larger Advent system?
+And how could I forget Jeff, with the Transcriptors Hydraulic Reference Turntable, fitted with the Vestigial Pick-Up arm and a Supex Cartridge feeding Quad electronics and driving a double larger Advent system?

 From left to right, Albert Von Schweikert, me, and Hollis Audio Labs Rich Hollis, at Gordon Birsch Brewery during CES 2001